strapi/strapi/docs/docs/docs/01-core/content-manager/02-layouts.md

 );
 ```

-To handle the CM specific inputs, the EditView domain has it's own `InputRenderer` component which follows the same principle but this will additionally handle attributes like custom-fields etc. The EditView them "simply" renders over it's layout, passing props to the `InputRenderer`, if there's a dynamic-zone or component we recursively render the layout by utilising the `components` property of the `EditLayout` data-structure, as previously said, because this follows the same structure as it's parent, we can iterate over it the exact same way rendering _any fields_ required, incl. deeply nested components and dynamic-zones.
+To handle the CM specific inputs, the EditView domain has its own `InputRenderer` component which follows the same principle but this will additionally handle attributes like custom-fields etc. The EditView them "simply" renders over its layout, passing props to the `InputRenderer`, if there's a dynamic-zone or component we recursively render the layout by utilising the `components` property of the `EditLayout` data-structure, as previously said, because this follows the same structure as its parent, we can iterate over it the exact same way rendering _any fields_ required, incl. deeply nested components and dynamic-zones.

 ### ListView

-Because the list view is essentailly a giant table, it's data-structure is considerably simpler than the edit view:
+Because the list view is essentailly a giant table, its data-structure is considerably simpler than the edit view:

 ```ts
 interface ListFieldLayout {